 - Traditional elevators will be installed at Határ út, Népliget, Nagyvárad tér, Deák Ferenc tér, Lehel tér, Forgách utca, Gyöngyösi utca and Újpest-Központ metro stations

-- Traditional elevators will be installed at Dózsa Görgy út metro station after the inaguration of the reconstructed northern section, by the end of September 2020 at the latest
+- Traditional elevators will be installed at Dózsa Görgy út metro station, by the end of 2022 at the latest

 - Incline elevators will be installed at Klinikák, Corvin-negyed, Kálvin tér, Ferenciek tere, Nyugati pályaudvar and Arany János utca metro stations